denizcan/Arselon.Net/src/Arselon.Cdt.Binary/README.md

 The call to map.ImportIntelHexString will add a BinaryChunk in between [0x00000000, 0x00000004] addresses.
 You may import as many hex documents as required.
 All will be combined.
-If there two adresses intersect, the latest import will override the intersection.
+If two adresses intersect, the latest import will override the intersection.

 You may read an array of bytes with map.Read(address, length).
-It will fill the regions that are not included in hex files to 0.
+It will fill the regions that are not included in hex files with 0.

 ### Exporting